 Most of the Group's sales transactions are carried out in Great British Pounds.
 Exposures to currency exchange rates arise from the Group's minority of sales in euro and purchases which are predominantly denominated in euro.
-The Group and the Company also hold bank borrowings and debt securities issued in euro.
+The Group and the Company also hold debt securities issued in euro.